 Remove burner as detailed in 9.1.1.

-Remove the two wires from the fusible link overheat carrier taking care not to lose the nuts and washers.
+Remove the two wires from the fusible link overheat arrier taking care not to lose the nuts and washers.

 B.F.
-Model - Remove the screw holding the bottom of the heating body skirt to rear case.
+Model - Remove the screw holding the bottom of the heating body skirt of the rear case.